brianduff/rickroll/README.md

 To see it in action.

-The code in the `material` branch uses Google Material 3 lit components from https://github.com/material-components/material-web.
+The code in the `material` branch uses Material Design 3 lit components from https://github.com/material-components/material-web.
 To get this to work properly, you need to clone this repo in the same directory that `lit-starter` is cloned to: